Advanced Plot Customization

 Download R script from Shiny GUI

-The following R script my_vpc_script.R
+The following R script my_vpc_script.R was downloaded

 from the “Tagged” tab in the Shiny GUI.